Hamneggs/ASCIIGL-Fireworks/README.md

 ASCII-Fireworks
 ===============

-It's everything that everyone never really wanted
+It's everything that everyone never really wanted.

+fireworks.py is the main file.